Average amount drunk in UK is 16th highest worldwide

 Yet again, this once great country fails to make the top 10.
 We're getting beaten by South Korea now, for goodness sake.
 The Czechs are making us look positively light-weight.
 I'm not looking at you, ladies.
 You've been pulling your weight.
 But men, especially those aged 16-24, what's happened?
 Where's your sense of pride?
 I'm not asking you to keep up with the Irish or the Russians.
 Let's be realistic.
 But at least keep pace with the Portuguese and the Slovenians.

-The Telegraph's article about the latest piece of temperance advocacy from the World Health Organisation, which is inviting governments around the world to keep on taxing drinkers:
+This comes from The Telegraph's article about the latest piece of temperance advocacy from the World Health Organisation, which is inviting governments around the world to keep on taxing drinkers:

 “One of the most effective is raising alcohol prices by raising taxes."